venkatesh-20/venkatesh-20/README.md

+Overrall having 7+ years of experience in sales and retail as Executive

+Started new role as data analyst and  helping clients in their business requirements delivery through data acquisition, analysis and driving insights through exploratory data analysis and dashboarding

+Having  knowledge of **Python,SQL,AWS,AZURE, SNOWFLAKE ,POWERBI **.

+Having good understanding of statistical, and analytical techniques.

+Highly motivated to learn,grow and excel in Data Science Industry.

+Good understanding of exploratory data analysis

 - 👋 Hi, I’m @Venkatesh
 - 👀 I’m interested in Data Analytics and Data Science tools.
 - 🔭I’m currently using MySql, Python, Statistics,Snowflake,PowerBI and MS-Excel for Data Analysis.